I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sendlirr_in.md

 `Function`

 Contains the code that identifies which registration function is to be performed.
 For an explanation of which values can be assigned to this member, see the T11 committee's <i>Fibre Channel Framing and Signaling</i> specification.

-`SourceWWN`

-Contains a worldwide name for the local port through which the link incident record registration (LIRR) command is sent.

 `Type`